 OREO and repossessed assets expense includes expenses and revenue (rental income) from the operation of foreclosed property/assets as well as fair value adjustments and gains/losses from the sale of OREO and repossessed assets.
-In 2023, OREO and repossessed assets expense is presented separately in the Company's consolidated statement of operations and comprehensive income (loss).
-In 2022, while OREO valuation expense was presented separately, all other OREO-related expenses were presented as part of other operating expenses in the Company's consolidated statement of operations and comprehensive (loss) income.
-We had no other repossessed assets in 2022.
+In 2023, OREO and repossessed assets expense is presented separately in the Company's consolidated statement of operations and comprehensive income (loss).In 2022, while OREO valuation expense was presented separately, all other OREO-related expenses were presented as part of other operating expenses in the Company's consolidated statement of operations and comprehensive (loss) income.
+We had no other repossessed assets (non-real estate) in 2024 or 2022.